Skip to navigation Skip to content

 Team Leaders (TL5) make sure:

-• applications to be quality checked by National Office (NO) are placed in the appropriate folders on a daily basis
+• they place applications for quality checking by National Office (NO) in the appropriate folders daily

-• quality checking for specific form types is performed on site on a daily basis for
+• quality checking for specific form types is performed on site daily

-• timely feedback is provided to processing staff on accuracy of processing results
+• they give timely feedback to processing Service Officers on the accuracy of processing results

-• for recurring errors, staff are given extra training, or notify NO if training material may need updating
+• for recurring errors, Service Officers are given extra training, or notify NO if training material needs updating

 Accreditation of Quality Checkers

-the staff member completing the check has product knowledge, understands the business rules and/or knows where to source them (typically Local Peer Support (LPS) (PS04) or higher)
+• knows where to source them, (typically Local Peer Support (LPS) (PS04) or higher)

-• reviewed Quality Checking HI Service Procedures and emailed Team Leader (TL5 and TL6) advising procedures have been reviewed and understood
+• reviewed Quality Checking HI Service Procedures and emailed Team Leader (TL5 and TL6) to advise they have reviewed and understood procedures

 Types of quality checks